camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/use-connectors.md

 ### Retries

-By default, connector execution is repeated `3` times in case when execution fails.
-If you wish to change default retries value, you would need to edit BPMN XML file and set `retries` attribute at the `zeebe:taskDefinition`.
+By default, Connector execution is repeated `3` times if execution fails.
+To change the default retries value, edit the BPMN XML file and set the `retries` attribute at the `zeebe:taskDefinition`.
 For example:

 ```xml
 ...